Be Prepared for Winter Driving

 Prep your vehicle

 • Battery – Cold temperatures are a battery killer.
-Check the battery voltage to ensure it has enough juice for cold starts and recharge it or replace it if not.
+Check the battery voltage to ensure it has enough juice for cold starts and recharge it or replace it if necessary.
 Clean any corrosion from the battery terminals and verify the alternator is operating properly and belts are in good shape.

 • Antifreeze – Verify existing antifreeze will provide subzero protection with a simple test available at any auto parts store.
 If it’s been several years since the antifreeze has been changed or there’s sludge or slime in your radiator, have it flushed and refilled.

-• Wipers – Wiper blades are cheap insurance that you’ll be able to see in stormy weather, so replacing them before the winter is always smart.
+• Wipers – Wiper blades are cheap visibility insurance in stormy weather, so replacing them before winter weather starts is always smart.
 Fill the washer reservoir with a quality freeze-resistant fluid.

 • Brakes – Stopping safely is more difficult on slick roads.
 If the brakes seem soft, noisy or unresponsive, have the brake fluid, pads, rotors and lines checked.
-Snow and ice from your boots can also accumulate on the floor mat restricting the pedals, so check the mat regularly.
+Snow and ice from your boots can also accumulate on the floor mat, restricting the pedals, so check the mat regularly.

 • Fuel – Maintaining at least a half tank of fuel allows you to use the cabin heater to stay warm if you become stranded.
-It also helps prevent condensation moisture from collecting in the tank.
-Diesel fuel can gel in extreme cold, so put some AMSOIL Diesel Cold Flow in the tank.
+It also helps prevent condensation from collecting in the tank.
+Diesel fuel can gel in extreme cold, so put some AMSOIL Diesel Cold Flow in the tank to keep your fuel flowing.

 • Tires – Tires should be inspected monthly for damage, wear and proper inflation, regardless of the season.
 Don’t forget to check the spare tire, too.
 Keep a pressure gauge in the vehicle as part of the tire service kit.
 There are more tips on snow tires below.